-- 1. Although poisonous snakes and reptiles are no longer common in most places, they do exist in some remote areas.
-Since one can easily avoid drinking mashkim megulim, there is little justification to discount a Rabbinical edict which was enacted for our benefit and protection.(6) In addition, while it is true that we no longer fear being poisoned by a snake or other reptile, we are still concerned about the venom of other rodents which may be harmful, even if not fatal.(7) - 2.
+- Although poisonous snakes and reptiles are no longer common in most places, they do exist in some remote areas.
+Since one can easily avoid drinking mashkim megulim, there is little justification to discount a Rabbinic edict which was enacted for our benefit and protection[6].
+In addition, while it is true that we no longer fear being poisoned by a snake or other reptile, we are still concerned about the venom of other rodents which may be harmful, even if not fatal[7]. - 2.
 A Rabbinic prohibition cannot be repealed even when the stated rationale no longer applies.
 This is because the Rabbis did not necessarily divulge all of the reasons behind their pronouncements.
-Consequently, even if the given reason is no longer applicable, we are still bound by the prohibition.(8)
+Consequently, even if the given reason is no longer applicable, we are still bound by the prohibition[8].

-As stated earlier, the basic halachah does not follow this opinion, and uncovered drinks may be consumed.
-Nevertheless, there are many people who choose to observe these halachos strictly,(9) and there are several sources who strongly recommend(10) avoiding mashkim megulim(11), especially in Eretz Yisrael.(12) The following rules, therefore, apply only to those who choose to keep the halachos associated with the Rabbinical prohibition of mashkim megulim:
+As stated yesterday, the basic halachah does not follow this opinion, and uncovered drinks may be consumed.
+Nevertheless, there are many people who choose to observe these halachos strictly[9], and there are several sources who strongly recommend[10] avoiding mashkim megulim[11], especially in Eretz Yisrael[12].
+The following rules, therefore, apply only to those who choose to keep the halachos associated with the Rabbinic prohibition of mashkim megulim:

-QUESTION: Which beverages(13) are included in this prohibition and which are not?
+Question: Which beverages[13] are included in this prohibition and which are not?

-DISCUSSION: The following beverages are included:
+Discussion: The following beverages and liquids are included: